lennartbrandin/profiling-report/main.typ

   ]
 ) <flamegraph>

-They give an hierarchical overview of the call stack, accumulating time spent in each child function.
+They give a hierarchical overview of the call stack, accumulating time spent in each child function.
 The width represents the amount of time spent in the function (and children), while calls made are stacked on top.

 This allows to identify @PHot:pl, as wide bars with no children indicate that the function is consuming a lot of time.
 The flamegraph in @flamegraph shows @PHot:pl in the user code `raycast`, `get_object`, and `valid_coordinates` and in external code `[libm.so.6]`.
-(Knowing the code) and looking (or asking ChatGPT) at the assembly code @perf-assembly, it becomes clear that double to int conversion, flooring operation and calls to short functions (`get_object` and `valid_coordinates`) take a lot of overhead.
+(Knowing the code) and looking (or asking ChatGPT) at the assembly code @perf-assembly, it becomes clear that double to int conversion, flooring operations, and calls to short functions (`get_object` and `valid_coordinates`) take a lot of overhead.

 === Call graphs
 Call graphs are similar to the tabular representation, but given per function each.
 The rows (per entry) contain all parents (above the function itself), the function itself (the row providing index and time%) and all children (below the function).

-It is possible to see which children make up most of the time, and for how many of the total nr. of calls the parent is responsble for.
+It is possible to see which children make up most of the time, and for how many of the total number of calls the parent is responsible for.

-/ index: The number given to the function (Sorted by time%) / time%: % of program runtime spent in this function and children / self: time(seconds) of runtime spent in this function / children: time(seconds) of runtime spent in this function and children / called (self/total): Nr. of calls to this child (self/total), or by this parent / name: Child/Parent name
+/ index: The number given to the function (sorted by time%) / time%: % of program runtime spent in this function and children / self: time (seconds) of runtime spent in this function / children: time (seconds) of runtime spent in this function and children / called (self/total): Number of calls to this child (self/total), or by this parent / name: Child/Parent name

 #v(1%)